8ta4/say/README.md

 1. Click `ENABLE HIDEAWAY`.

 > How do I set up an external mic for non-hideaway use?
-(Planned)

 1. Plug in the external mic you want to use.